TheSmartnik/underfinedmethod/source/posts/solving-pazzles-wth-amb.html.markdown

 end
 ```

-And try again if constraint failed
+And try again until the constraint is met

 ```ruby
 amb unless different_diags